 One should remember there is a difference between depression and sadness.
+Watch this video:

 Depression in young kids may go unnoticed especially if one is hyperactive or acting out.
 Clinical depression is seen as deep sadness, loss of interest, trouble sleeping and eating — that gets worse.
 It pays to visit a psychiatrist who can detect to confirm that your teen is really suffering from clinical depression.

 Here are some Signs and symptoms of depression in teens

 - Irritability, anger, or hostility

 - Loss of interest in activities

 - Feelings of worthlessness and guilt

 - Fatigue or lack of energy